 The announcement in Budget 2017 that the Government was reviewing tax reduction strategies using private corporations created uncertainty and much speculation.
 On July 18, 2017, draft legislation (the “July Proposals“) was released, which proposed to amend many sections of the Income Tax Act (Canada) (the “Act“), including section 120.4, otherwise known as the “kiddie tax” or “tax on split income” (“TOSI“).
 Shortly after a public consultation period, in which business owners, tax practitioners, and professional organizations had much to say, the Government made a series of announcements dialing back the July Proposals.
 One announcement was its intention to simplify the TOSI amendment to limit the ability of owners of private corporations to split income with their family members.
 On December 13, 2017, the Department of Finance released amended draft legislation with respect to the TOSI rules (the “December Revisions“).

-We previously wrote about the new TOSI rules here.
+We wrote about the new TOSI rules in a previous article.
 Generally, income considered to be “split income” will be subject to the TOSI rules unless the amount is considered to be an “excluded amount”.

 What is an “excluded amount”?